piyushkashyap07/lamaindex-demo-gcp-cloud-run/README.md

-# Propensity Score Analysis - Full Stack Application
+# Propensity Score Analysis - Full Stack Application with Phoenix Tracing

 A complete web application for analyzing company propensity scores using AI-powered multi-agent workflows.
-This application combines a FastAPI backend with a modern HTML/CSS/JavaScript frontend, all containerized for easy deployment.
+This application combines a FastAPI backend with a modern HTML/CSS/JavaScript frontend, all containerized for easy deployment with Phoenix tracing for observability.

 ## 🚀 Quick Start

 ### Prerequisites
-- Docker and Docker Compose
+- Docker
+- Google Cloud CLI (for deployment)
 - API Keys (see Environment Variables section)
+- Phoenix service deployed to Google Cloud Run

 ### 1. Clone and Setup
 ```bash